neuefische/web-exercises/sessions/js-array-methods-2/animal-objects/README.md

 # Array Methods 2: An Array with Objects

-This codesandbox offers a some exercises to recap some enhanced array methods.
-Let's dive directly into it!
+This CodeSandbox offers some more exercises to recap some advanced array methods.
+Let's dive in!

 ## Task